voyanttools/dialogica/study.md

 ## About Walkthrough 2

-The second walkthrough is designed to take students through a simple project to give them a sense of the arc of a project.
+The second walkthrough is designed to take students through a simple project to give them a sense of the arc of a project from finding a text to reporting about it.

 ### Objectives